syncfusion-content/fileformat-docs/FileFormat/DocIO/Conversion.md

 Syncfusion.OfficeChart.Base<br/><br/></td><td>
 This assembly has features to work with chart in Word document.<br/><br/></td></tr>
 </table>
-The following assemblies are need to be referred in addition to the above mentioned assemblies for converting the chart present in the Word document into PDF.
+The following assemblies are required to be referred in addition to the above mentioned assemblies for converting the chart present in the Word document into PDF.

 <table>
 <tr>